intel/intel-extension-for-transformers/examples/modelscope/README.md

 ## Usage Example

-ITREX provides a script that demonstrates the vLLM inference acceleration.
+ITREX provides a script that demonstrates the use of modelscope.
 Run it with the following command:
 ```bash
 numactl -m 0 -C 0-55 python run_modelscope_example.py --model_path=qwen/Qwen-7B --prompt=你好
 ```